Skip to content

 services map[string]ManagedService

-order []string // Startup order
+startOrder []string // dependency-resolved start order

 mu sync.RWMutex